aerrata/journal/src/content/posts/configure-ufw.md

 updatedDate: June 2 2024
 ---

-Uncomplicated Firewall (UFW) is a user-friendly interface for managing iptables firewall rules.
+Uncomplicated Firewall (UFW) is a user-friendly interface for managing firewall rules.

 ### Enable UFW